kushalpagolu/hashnode/cknf6f0ju02v4xws1983oau19.md

 revenger.name = "valkyrie" // error

-var revenger = avenger1

-revenger1.name = "valkyrie" // this will work

 //Swift compiler throws error -
 //Cannot assign to property: 'revenger' is a 'let' constant
 //Change 'let' to 'var' to make it mutable

+var revenger1 = avenger1
+revenger1.name = "valkyrie" // this will work

 ```
 When a value type is declared as **"let"** the contents of it cannot be modified.